 Thus, a prize promotion that conditions the chance to win on subscribing to a service, purchasing a product or, in some states, visiting a physical store, may be deemed an illegal lottery.

 Federal statutes prohibit, among other things, the mailing or transportation in interstate or foreign commerce of promotions for lotteries or the sending of lottery tickets themselves.
 (Pic-A-State Pa., Inc. v.
 Reno, 76 F.3d 1294 (C.A.3 (Pa.), 1996).
 State laws vary, but “chance” is one of the elements generally required to be present in order for a game to violate a state anti-gambling statute.

 States restrict illegal lotteries through criminal anti-gambling laws.
 For example, the Illinois anti-gambling statute defines an illegal lottery as “any scheme or procedure whereby one or more prizes are distributed by chance among persons who have paid or promised consideration for a chance to win such prizes, whether such scheme or procedure is called a lottery, raffle, gift, sale or some other name.”

-Most states have concluded that where the elements of skill, whatever they may be, predominate over the elements of chance, whatever they may be, in determining outcome, then the “chance” element is lacking and the game involved does not violate that state’s anti-gambling law.
+Most states have concluded that where the elements of skill, whatever they may be, predominate over the elements of chance, whatever they may be, in determining the outcome, then the “chance” element is lacking and the game involved does not violate that state’s anti-gambling law.
 Most states apply this “dominant factor,” or predominance, test.